 The Caregiver Child Exemption allows adult children to care for their parents at home as opposed to moving them into a Medicaid-funded assisted living residence or nursing home.
 (As a side note, Medicaid will not pay for the room and board portion of assisted living.
 Rather, Medicaid will only pay for assisted living services and supports).
 This exemption is a Medicaid-sanctioned method that enables the adult child to be compensated for their caregiving in the form of a transfer of the parent's home.
 The home would otherwise have to be sold and the proceeds used to pay for nursing home / assisted living care.

 To qualify for the Caregiver Child Exception, the caregiver child must live in the home with his or her parent for at least two years immediately prior to the parent’s admittance to a nursing home or assisted living facility.
-In addition, the adult child must provide a level of care that prevents the senior from needing to relocate to one of the above mentioned facilities during this time period.
+Also, the adult child must provide a level of care that prevents the senior from needing to relocate to one of the above mentioned facilities during this time.

 For the purposes of the Caregiver Child Exemption, a "child" is defined as either a biological or adopted child.
 They are considered eligible recipients of a home transfer if they have lived in the home and provided a level of care for their aging parent for a period of two years that enabled him / her to continue to live at home.
 Other relatives, such as foster children, stepchildren, grandchildren, nieces, nephews, son-in-laws and daughter-in-laws, are not eligible.

-For Medicaid's Caregiver Exception, a "home" is defined as the elderly individual’s main residence prior to relocating to a care facility.
+For Medicaid's Caregiver Exception, a "home" is defined as the elderly individual’s main residence before relocating to a care facility.
 Summer homes and vacation homes do not qualify for this exception if they are not the individual’s primary residence.

 A broader, but still allowable definition of the home, includes the land, garages or other buildings on the land.
-Condominiums and mobile homes are eligible properties, as are buildings that have separate apartments as long as the parent and child are housed in the same building.
+Condominiums and mobile homes are eligible properties.
+So are buildings that have separate apartments, as long as the parent and child are housed in the same building.

 The care provided by the adult child must have enabled the senior to continue to live at home, rather than require relocation to an assisted living facility or nursing home.
 Documentation indicating that this is the case is required.
-Providing care for an elderly parent may include monitoring medications, preparing meals, providing assistance with Activities of Daily Living (ADLs), such as bathing, dressing, and using the bathroom, and ensuring the health and safety of the parent.
+Providing care for an elderly parent may include:

 While all 50 states honor this exception, it’s important to note that some states take a stricter approach than others to the Child Caregiver Exception.
 Rules and documentation may vary based on the state.